HsAlshamrani/COMPAS_Assignment4/README.md

 All three drift tests confirmed IID train/test splits.
 PSI = 0.010 (well below the 0.10 stability threshold), KS p-values all > 0.20, and MMD² permutation p = 0.620.
 This rules out covariate shift as an explanation for any generalization gap.

 ### Part B — Minimal Overfitting, But a Critical Shortcut
 LR shows a negative AUC gap (−0.004), meaning the model generalizes perfectly.
 GBT shows mild overfitting (AUC gap = +0.014).
-More importantly, `race_factor` ranks 3rd in permutation importance (0.029) — a governance red flag, since race carries no legitimate causal weight in recidivism prediction.
+More importantly, `race_factor` ranks 3rd in permutation importance (0.029) on both train and test sets — confirming it is a stable encoded proxy, not a training artifact — a governance red flag, since race carries no legitimate causal weight in recidivism prediction.

 ### Part C — Strong Evidence of Proxy Discrimination
 The race counterfactual swap produces a mean ΔP = **+0.087**: setting a defendant's race to African-American (all else equal) raises the predicted high-risk probability by 8.7 percentage points on average, and 64% of the test set is affected by more than 5pp.
 This is direct causal evidence of racial encoding.
 The gender swap produces ΔP = −0.023, with females predicted slightly higher risk — a statistical artifact of how female defendants are distributed in the training data.
+The crime-type swap (Felony vs. Misdemeanor) is included as a substantive comparator: its effect is expected and causally justified, and comparing its magnitude to the race effect contextualizes how large the spurious signal is relative to a legitimate one.

 ### Part D — Graceful but Unequal Degradation
 Both models degrade gracefully under noise (AUC remains above 0.78 even at σ = 5.0).
 LR is more sensitive in terms of Vⱼ (0.065 vs. GBT 0.047), but GBT degrades faster under noise injection.
 ICE curves reveal racial heterogeneity: African-American defendants show steeper response slopes to `priors_count` increases than Caucasian defendants — the same criminal history increase generates a larger risk penalty for Black defendants.